crispab/crisp-dna/_docs/industries-that-we-avoid.md

 If you are a new candidate and one of our blacklisted industries is Green for you, then Crisp probably isn't the right place for you.

-If you are a Crisper already, you have some options:
+If you are a Member already, you have some options:

 -   **Option 1:** Convince the existing Blacks (people who hate that industry) to change to Gray.
 -   **Option 2:** Adapt your stance.
 Change your own Green to Gray, and accept that the industry is blacklisted at Crisp.